|Code:||IMAE (FP mak1P)|

 - Conception of macroeconomic equilibrium, models: classical, Keynesian, Neokeynesian compromise.

 - Monetary aggregates, monetary theory, money multiplier, equilibrium changes in money markets.

 - The labour market, unemployment.
 Equilibrium and labour market, unemployment rate, forms of unemployment.

 - Inflation, types of inflation, inflation and unemployment.

 - Economic growth, growth models, theories of the economic cycle.

 - Fiscal policy: state budget, public finance, built-in stabilisers, discrete measures, expansive and restrictive fiscal policy.

 - Monetary policy.
 Tools and aims of monetary policy, expansive and restrictive monetary policy.

-- Aims of macroeconomics, effectiveness of economic policy, magical n-squares, and function of state in the economy.
+- Aims of macroeconomics, the effectiveness of economic policy, magical n-squares, and function of the state in the economy.